Anorov/cloudflare-scrape/README.md

     This process is automatic.
 Your browser will redirect to your requested content shortly.

-    Please allow up to 5 seconds…
+    Please allow up to 5 seconds...

 Dependencies
 ============